sagieppel/-Transmute2K-Library-of-Transformations-Simulations-and-Augmentations/README.md

 The input can be a standard RGB image or another type of map, such as a PBR material map or a spectral map.

 The transformations were collected from a wide range of fields.
-Some use standard image-augmentation or image-modification functions, while others adapt models and simulations from different scientific and artistic domains and apply them to images in a creative way.
+Some use standard image-augmentation or image-modification functions, while others adapt models and simulations from different scientific and artistic domains and apply them to images.

 The dataset was created/collected using an agentic AI pipeline based on several large language models, (GLM, KIMI) with human manual inspection and filtering of the results.